-Has your cat ever experienced pimples or blackheads on her mouth, face, or other parts of her body?
-Yes, cats can get acne, and they don’t have to be teenagers, either.
+Has your cat ever experienced pimples or blackheads on her mouth, face or other parts of her body?
+Yes, cat acne is a thing, and your cats don’t have to be teenagers, either.
 I didn’t think this was possible until I spotted a white-headed pimple near on corner of my cat Charles’ mouth.
 As I looked closer, there were a series of much smaller blackheads on the bottom part of his lip.

 Feline acne is a cosmetic disease, but it usually requires lifelong on-again, off-again symptomatic treatment to keep it under control.
 Most of the time there are just asymptomatic comedones (blackheads) on the chin, lower lip, and sometimes on the upper lip.
 There is the possibility that pustules will form if a secondary infection is present.
 In very severe cases the skin about the chin can become very thick and edematous (swollen) and even scarred from repeated infections and treatments.

-Feline acne should not be confused with other diseases such as manage (demodicosis), ringworm (dermatophytosis), contact dermatitis (such as an allergy to plastic food bowls), Malassezia (a type of yeast) dermatitis, or eosinophilic granuloma complex.
-“It is important to rule all these diseases out with the appropriate testing by a veterinarian,” states McCormick-Rantze.
+Feline acne should not be confused with other diseases such as mange (demodicosis), ringworm (dermatophytosis), contact dermatitis (such as an allergy to plastic food bowls), Malassezia (a type of yeast) dermatitis or eosinophilic granuloma complex.
+“It is important to rule all these diseases out with the appropriate testing by a veterinarian,” states Dr. McCormick-Rantze.

 According to Dr. McCormick-Rantze, “Mild cases of feline acne (non-infected) can be treated with human acne pads or medicated shampoos.
 If the area is infected, then the treatment involves systemic antibiotics for two to six weeks.”

-Does your cat have acne?
+Tell us: Have you ever dealt with cat acne?
 What did you do about it?
 Let us know in the comments!